fuzzylita/fuzzylita.github.io/_posts/2017-09-12-the_trap_of_smarts_and_the_ok_fine_my_lazy_human_brain.markdown

 * Replace the pseudo-code with real code
 * Optimize the real code

 So far, it's helped... most of the time.
 I still fall into my lazy habits if I'm tired or if I'm absolutely confident that I know what I'm doing (which is a warning sign in itself 😱) but I'm getting better!

-	Any other strategies to force yourself to slow down and evaluate before you start?
+Any other strategies you've found to force yourself to slow down be more strategic?